 There’s nothing better than putting a little howl into your Halloween celebration, and taking your pup on a pet friendly ghost tour could be fiendishly perfect!
 Many older cities throughout the United States offer ghost tours year round, and walking tours conducted exclusively outdoors are more likely to welcome your furry partner in crime.
-But some tour operators believe dogs are especially sensitive to the paranormal, and are happy to have small dogs accompany you inside building or on buses, as long as they are carried.
+Some tour operators even believe dogs are especially sensitive to the paranormal, and are happy to have small dogs accompany you inside building or on buses, as long as they are carried.

 Naturally, October is a very busy month for ghost tours, so it’s best if you plan ahead.
 Expect to book your place in advance because few ghost walks allow walk-ins … but if they do, we noted it below.
 Check the company’s website carefully for information on how to make reservations and where to join the tour, and keep in mind that many tour companies offer non-spooky tours as well, if you have small kids or scaredy cats.